 Why are IHEs required to file?

-The submission window for each report year refers to support received from July 1st of the previous year to June 30 of the reporting year.
-For example, foreign support received between July 1, 2023, and June 30, 2024, must be reported during the 2024 submission window.
+The submission window for each report year refers to support received from July 1 of the previous year to June 30 of the reporting year.
+For example, foreign support received between July 1, 2024, and June 30, 2025, must be reported during the 2025 submission window.

 Are IHEs required to report tuition payments?

 Tuition payments for a specific student(s) are excluded from the reporting requirement (e.g., parent payment for child/children or other relatives).
-However, if tuition payment is received from a foreign source in the form of a grant, scholarship, or other form of financial aid, the payment is reportable when the cumulative threshold of $50,000 from a foreign source is met.
+However, if a tuition payment is received from a foreign source in the form of a grant, scholarship, or other form of financial aid, the payment is reportable when the cumulative threshold of $50,000 from a foreign source is met.

 Are tuition payments for non-matriculated students reportable?